OpenBanking-Brasil/specs-seguranca/open-banking-brasil-financial-api-1_ID1.md

 ### Introduction

-Open Banking Brasil has a requirement to address privacy considerations that were identified but not addressed in the [FAPI-1-Advanced] final specification without imposing additional requirements on Authorisation Servers being proposed in [FAPI 2 Baseline].
+Open Banking Brasil has a requirement to address privacy considerations that were identified but not addressed in the [FAPI-1-Advanced] final specification without imposing additional requirements on Authorisation Servers being proposed in [FAPI-2-Baseline].
 Participants in this ecosystem have a need for clients to request an openid provider to confirm values of identity claims as part of an authorization request using the mechanism defined in clause 5.5.1 of [OIDC].
 The use of the claims parameter to request explicit claims values requires clients to ensure that they encrypt the request object to avoid information leakage.
 This risk is identified in clause 7.4.1 of [FAPI-1-Advanced].
 In addition this profile describes the specific scope, acr and client management requirements necessary to support the wider Open Banking Brasil ecosystem.